For Many Queer Youths, COVID-19 Has Complicated Coming Out

 But then the pandemic arrived.
-Soon, Jo found out that they'd be taking their fall 2020 semester courses online, which meant continuing to live at home.
+Soon, Jo found out that they'd be taking their autumn 2020 term courses online, which meant continuing to live at home.
 For Jo, quarantining with family also meant staying in the closet.

 Advertisement